Let's move straight into this fortnight's picks:

 So, that's my picks and I do hope they've given you some inspiration for ways in which you can use up some of your own snippets.

-We had 50 entries in total, with two new Playmates this time round.
+We had 51 entries in total, and two new Playmates this time.

-Congratulations girls!
-You're sure to love your shammies I know.
-Please send me your addresses, with your full name at the top as well so I can copy and paste for speed and ease.
-It's also confirmation that you still would like the prize of course and I'll do my best to post your prize later this coming week.
+Congratulations ladies!
+Oh this did make me smile - I finally mastered the knack of using Royal Mail's Click and Drop service for overseas prizes - and you're all based in the UK!
+To be honest, that doesn't happen very often when there's more than one prize on offer - I think someone's having a quiet smile at my expense!
+Please send me your addresses, even if you know that I know it already, with your full name at the top as well so I can copy and paste for speed and ease.
+It's also confirmation that you still would like the prize of course and I'll do my best to post your prizes later this coming week.
 Please put Playground Winner or similar in the subject line of your email in case it drops into my junk mail.
 Email address is on RH sidebar as always.
+The sooner you let me have your addresses the sooner I can post all three prizes in one go.

-Remember folks, there's still almost another week to run on Challenge #380 - you can find it HERE.
-The prize is a Clearly Besotted 'Best Balloons' set of stamps and a matching 'Best Balloons' set of dies.
+Remember folks, there's still almost another week to run on Challenge #381 - you can find it HERE.
+The prize is a a Spellbinders 'Optical Illusion Kaleidoscope' set of dies.
+Not a load of entries so far, normally by the end of week one about two thirds of the entries are in and linked up.

 Love from Parsnip, a happy wave and woof from Dudley - and of course hugs as always from me.
 Stay safe - and keep on crafting.